Key Takeaways:

 - Intensive outpatient treatment

-- Evidence-based and holistic therapies
+- Research-based and holistic therapies

 - Medication-assisted treatment